 Gmail accounts trade for well over five times as much as they did last year, however, due to the vulnerability of accounts using SMS for 2FA.

-The short, scary answer is that some of your personal data is almost certainly already for sale on the dark web.
-The first step is to find out which of your accounts have been stolen.
-Have I Been Pwned should be your first port of call, as it’ll help you find out which of your email accounts and old passwords have been compromised.
-If you have been breached, change your passwords.
+The truth is some of your personal data is most likely already for sale on the dark web.
+The first step is to use Have I Been Pwned to see which email accounts and old passwords have been compromised.
+If you find your password listed, change it immediately.

 Delete Old Accounts